DrRoad/WeatherDataAnalysis/README.md

 # Top 100 Precipitation Events

-I downloaded weather station data from 12 of the largest metro areas in the United States from [NOAA](https://www.ncdc.noaa.gov/cdo-web/).
+I downloaded weather station data from 12 of the largest metro areas in the United States from [NOAA](https://www.ncdc.noaa.gov/cdo-web/) which provides csv files for each weather station.

-First I'll create a table in SQL server...
+First I created a table 'NOAARawData' in SQL server...

 ``` sql
 CREATE TABLE NOAARawData